4 years ago, I came across some articles on different kind of retirement spending.

 The idea behind a variable withdrawal system is that we stop relying on a super safe withdrawal rate based on a historical tested result.

-What we do is come up with a scripted decision plan to ensure that we take the necessary steps to adjust so that longevity risk, adequate cash flow and market cycles can be balanced.
+What we do is come up with a decision plan based on rules to ensure that we take the necessary steps to adjust so that longevity risk, adequate cash flow and market cycles can be balanced.

-To put it simply, the scripted decision plan tries to find a middle ground between constant inflation adjusting and constant percentage strategies.
+To put it simply, the rules-based spending plan tries to find a middle ground between constant inflation adjusting and constant percentage strategies.

 Over the years, there are many thought leaders that came up with a few variable withdrawal systems.

-The key characteristics is to come up with a middle solution between constant inflation adjusting and constant percentage.
+The key characteristics is to come up with a middle ground between constant inflation adjusting and constant percentage.

 - Ceiling: Maximum % Increase in Spending Each Year